Parses a single part of an address header.

 Methods |

-public getTokenSeparators() Overridden to return patterns matching end tokens ("," and ";"), and
+public getTokenSeparators() : array Overridden to return patterns matching end tokens ("," and ";"), and

 |